pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 We often have a need to interact with users, either to get data or to provide some sort of result.
-The C++ ``<iostream>`` library provides us with the functionality to get information from the console input as well as to output information to the console.
+The C++ ``<iostream>`` library provides us with the functionality to get information from the standard input as well as to output information to the standard output.
 This input and output is handled by what is known as a ``stream``.

 A ``stream`` is essentially a channel in which data flows from the source to a destination (often called the "sink".)
-Output streams send data out, and the standard output stream ``cout`` sends data to the screen, also called the console.
+Output streams send data out, and the standard output stream ``cout`` sends character data to the screen.
-So, ``cout`` stands for "console output".
+So, ``cout`` stands for "character output".
 Much like the Python ``print`` statement, ``cout`` is used to print to the standard output device, which is typically your screen.
 When ``cout`` is used, you will also see ``<<`` used.